xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googletest/docs/V1_7_Primer.md

 that can handle both types of tests.
 Using the wrong macro causes a compiler error.

-Also, you must first define a test fixture class before using it in a `TEST_F()`, or you'll get the compiler error "`virtual outside class declaration`".
+Also, you must receiver define a test fixture class before using it in a `TEST_F()`, or you'll get the compiler error "`virtual outside class declaration`".